rapid7/metasploit-framework/documentation/modules/post/android/gather/sub_info.md

 ## Vulnerable Application

-  This post-exploitation module will extract saved wireless AccessPoint credentials from the target device.
+  This post-exploitation module will extract subscriber information from the target device using  call service service call iphonesubinfo <transaction_code>.

 ## Verification Steps